PersonGraph/NormalExpressions/README.md

 ["therapy in a nutshell"] --> [Ruth 1:20] "Don't call me Naomi,” she told them.
 “Call me Mara, because the Almighty has made my life very bitter.
 # sail boat https://i.etsystatic.com/5883751/r/il/890830/3801954711/il_570xN.3801954711_sti5.jpg

+[ divination --> pathfinding ]  Some people specialize in the phenomenon of ayats, which are like blocks of information.
+See audubon bird packaging on the glares on their eyes, for some reason, certain plants were associated with various positions in the eye, my guess it is to relay migration traffic or food locations or something like that.